sqlsizer/ps-sqlsizer/README.md

  - disabling/enabling triggers

 # Internals
+There are two algorithms used in SqlSizer:
-The algorithm used in SqlSizer is a variation of *Breadth-first search (BFS)* algorithm with *multiple sources* applied to a relational database.
+  - a variation of *Breadth-first search (BFS)* algorithm with *multiple sources*
+  - a variation of *Depth-first search (DFS)* algorithm with *multiple sources*

+Both are applied to the relational database data to find the desired subset.

 In order to optimize speed of BFS the following tricks have been applied:

-## Trick 1
- The BFS algorithm is visiting the graph nodes in specific, well-known order.
+- The BFS algorithm is visiting the graph nodes in specific, well-known order.
 In SqlSizer the node is the BFS operation which is one row that defines a set of data rows visited or to visit.
 Thanks to this, it's more efficient to find next nodes (data rows) in the graph during BFS search.

-## Trick 2
-The SqlSizer is not marking data rows as vistited in order to limit the number of SQL updates.
+- The SqlSizer is not marking data rows as vistited in order to limit the number of SQL updates.
 Instead the status of BFS operation is updated which is only one row SQL update.